catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/install.rst

 *********************

 When installing the CLI using pip, it is recommended to use a python virtual environment to contain the required dependencies.
+The examples below all make reference to the use of a virtual environment.
+If you require more information on the basic functions of the python virtual environment, please refer to the :ref:`python-virtual-env` tutorial.

 The following provides the basics of manually installing the OpenStack command line tools on common operating systems.

-The examples all make reference to the use of virtual environments.
-Please refer to the :ref:`python-virtual-env` tutorial for more information on ``venv``.

 Operating system specific steps
 ===============================